Restore Your Smile with Uptown Houston Dental Bridges

 A dental bridge can cost anywhere from $700 to $15,000 depending on the type of bridge you select, how many replacement teeth you need, the complexity of the placement, materials, and more.
 As with many health-related expenses, the news of costs can be overwhelming, but it’s essential to focus on the long-term benefits and work towards finding the best option for you.

 Yes, most dental insurances pay for dental bridges.
 However, depending on your policy, your plan may cover only part of the procedure or the entire intervention.
-Call your insurance provider to learn more, or contact our office at (713) 636-5325 if you have questions about pricing or payment options.

 Dental bridges can be either permanent or temporary.
 Dentists typically apply temporary bridges as a provisional solution while the permanent bridge is being crafted because they are not durable and don’t provide enough support.
 On the other hand, permanent bridges are highly durable and can last 10 years or more with proper care.